Lance-Leaf Coreopsis (Coreopsis lanceolata) Quick Facts:

 Lance-leaf Coreopsis plants are one of the easiest plants to grow in the Butterfly Garden.
 It readily propagates from seed (you can stratify or simply press shallowly into the soil) and tends to be very forgiving of mistakes like overwatering, underwatering, and planting in poor soil.
 It will flower in its first year if set out early enough…which means, of course, order now!

 The flowers are not too tall and not too small.
 1 to 3 foot high erect stems are crowned with a single bloom about 1-inch across.
 The flowers are the familiar aster shape in a happy, bright yellow hue.
 Look for them growing wild on roadsides, on sandy banks, and in old fields.
-They perform well as cut flowers and reliable, youthful sources have called them “fun to draw!”
+They also perform well as cut flowers and reliable, youthful sources have called them “fun to draw!”

-Send a Message with Lance-leaf Coreopsis:
+Send a Message to Pollinators:

 Let butterflies know that your garden is pollinator-friendly with a lovely patch of Lance-Leaf Coreopsis!
 This bright yellow flower has many names such as Sand Coreopsis, Longstalk Coreopsis, Coreopsis crassifolia, Coreopsis heterogyna, and Lanceleaf Tickseed.
 Whatever name you call the Lance-leaf Coreopsis, it will provide nectar-filled yellow beauties in your butterfly garden.